Browser does not support script.

 Research

 My research area explores the impact that biological maturation has on the development of young athletes, primarily footballers.
-I am particularly keen on developing new knowledge around the nature and causation of growth related injuries in young athletes and developing guidelines for professionals in how we may reduce the occurrence of these injuries.
-I work closely with local, national and international sports clubs and organisations to help improve coach knowledge and awareness of these issues and aim to have a lasting impact on the development pathway academy football.
+I am particularly keen on developing new knowledge around the nature and causation of growth related injuries in young athletes and developing guidelines for professionals on how we may reduce the occurrence of these injuries.
+I work closely with local, national and international sports clubs and organisations to help improve coach knowledge and awareness of these issues and aim to have a lasting impact on the development pathway of academy football.

 Recent publications